Tom Cruise: Litigation

 In 2009, magazine editor Michael Davis Sapir filed a suit charging that his phone had been wiretapped at Cruise's behest.
 That suit was dismissed by a Central Civil West court judge in Los Angeles on the grounds that the statute of limitations had expired on Sapir's claim.
-In October 2012, Cruise filed a lawsuit against In Touch and Life & Style magazines for defamation after they claimed Cruise had "abandoned" his six-year-old daughter.
-During deposition, Cruise admitted that "he didn't see his daughter for 110 days".
-The suit was settled the following year.
+In October 2012, Cruise sued In Touch and Life & Style magazines for defamation after they claimed Cruise had "abandoned" his six-year-old daughter.
+During deposition, Cruise said he hadn't seen his daughter for 110 days.
+The suit was settled the next year.

 Scientology advocacy

-Cruise was converted to Scientology by his first wife, Mimi Rogers, in 1986 and became an outspoken advocate for Church of Scientology in the 2000s.
+Cruise was converted to Scientology by his first wife, Mimi Rogers, in 1986, and became an outspoken advocate for it in the 2000s.
 His involvement in the organization was leaked by the tabloid Star in 1990, and he publicly announced he followed Scientology in a 1992 interview with Barbara Walters.
 Cruise has said that Scientology, through its teaching method Study Technology, helped him overcome his dyslexia.
-Cruise has been a close friend of Scientology leader David Miscavige since the 1980s.
+He has been a close friend of Scientology leader David Miscavige since the 1980s.

 Several years after Cruise started studying Scientology, the organization's leaders promised to share some Scientology secrets with him, including information about the extraterrestrial ruler Xenu.
-According to Janet Reitman's book Inside Scientology: The Story of America's Most Secretive Religion (2011), Cruise "freaked out" and took a step back from the Church to work on the film Eyes Wide Shut.
-In 1999, Marty Rathbun was sent by David Miscavige to convince Cruise to return to the Church and continue his studies.
-Cruise later sparked controversy in the 2000s with his efforts to promote Scientology.
+According to Janet Reitman's book Inside Scientology: The Story of America's Most Secretive Religion (2011), Cruise "freaked out" and took a step back from the Church to work on the 1999 film Eyes Wide Shut.
+In 1999, Miscavige sent Marty Rathbun to convince Cruise to return to the Church and continue his studies.
+Cruise sparked controversy in the 2000s with his efforts to promote Scientology.

-In the aftermath of 9/11, Cruise co-founded and raised donations for Downtown Medical to offer New York City rescue workers "detoxification therapy", drawing criticism from medical professionals and firefighters.
-In late 2004, David Miscavige created the Scientology Freedom Medal of Valor and awarded it to Cruise for this work.
-Former Scientologist Paul Haggis has claimed that Cruise attempted to convert several celebrities to Scientology, including James Packer, Victoria and David Beckham, Jada Pinkett, Will Smith, and Steven Spielberg.
+In the aftermath of the September 11 attacks, Cruise co-founded and raised donations for Downtown Medical to offer New York City rescue workers "detoxification therapy", drawing criticism from medical professionals and firefighters.
+In late 2004, Miscavige created the Scientology Freedom Medal of Valor and awarded it to Cruise for this work.
+Former Scientologist Paul Haggis has said that Cruise attempted to convert several celebrities to Scientology, including James Packer, Victoria and David Beckham, Jada Pinkett, Will Smith, and Steven Spielberg.
 Since 2008, Cruise has restricted interviewers from asking him about Scientology.

+In the 2020s, Cruise dated Ana de Armas.
+They broke up in 2025, reportedly due to religious differences, primarily his desire to recruit her into Scientology.
+He reportedly severed contact with his daughter, a practice known as disconnection, when her mother, Katie Holmes, refused to raise her in the Church.
+He did not attend her high school graduation, and Suri dropped her father's surname at age 18.

 Political lobbying

-As well as promoting various programs to introduce people to Scientology, Cruise campaigned for Scientology to be recognized as a religion in Europe.
+In addition to promoting various programs to introduce people to Scientology, Cruise campaigned for Scientology to be recognized as a religion in Europe.
 In 2005, the Council of Paris revealed that Cruise had lobbied French Interior Minister Nicolas Sarkozy and Senate President Jean-Claude Gaudin; they described Cruise as a militant spokesman for Scientology and barred any further dealings with him.